lukos/simsig_importer/Documentation/Usage.md

 You need to have the row headings in column A on the timetable but you are permitted to use any number of blank rows between them, except that the locations cannot have any blank lines in them.
 The special row headings are:

 * Headcode - the ID of the train e.g. 1H10
-* Power - the ID of the train type used for this service at entry/start
+* Power - the ID of the "train type" used for this service at entry/start - if this is not found in the list of train types, it will have "custom" settings but these are set to 0 by default so will need editing later
 * Days - this will allow us to generate timetables for each day automatically and needs to follow standard naming like SO or MSX
 * Seeds - If set is the location to seed the train at.
 This will be simulation specific and might be a singal number like S39